NhungNguyen04/Clothing-Shop-Main/README.md

 - Browse and search clothing items
 - View detailed product pages with images
 - Add items to cart and place orders
+- Can complete payment using VNPAY
 - Manage profile and order history
+- Chatbot suggesting products on the platform

 ### 🛍️ Sellers
 - Register and manage shop profile